-Most people are shocked when I explain that the majority of calories in The “Plan A” Diet come from carbs…especially when they learn that it’s OK to eat potatoes!
+Many people are shocked when I explain that the majority of calories in The “Plan A” Diet come from carbs…and that it’s OK to eat potatoes!

 But here’s the thing…